-The prize is awarded every two years during the International Conference on Low Energy Excitations in Solids (LEES).
-For further information see http://www.pi1.uni-stuttgart.de/link/genzelpreis.html.
-The next LEES will be held at Portonovo near Ancona in Italy from June 24th until June 29th 2018.
+- The prize is awarded every two years during the International Conference on Low Energy Electrodynamics in Solids (LEES).
+For further information, see

-The selection is made by a committee.
-Nominations should be submitted to the chairman of the selection committee by February 16, 2018, including:
+- The selection is made by a committee.
+Nominations should be submitted to the chairman of the selection committee by February 1st, 2025, including.

 - up to five reprints or preprints, if appropriate.